phpDocumentor/phpDocumentor/README.md

 However: phpDocumentor is a complex application, and its libraries are used in countless other libraries and applications (2 of our libraries have more than 150 million downloads each); and this means that the chances for a conflict between one of our dependencies and yours is high.
 And when I say high, it is really high.

 So, because of the above: we do not endorse nor actively support installing phpDocumentor using Composer.

-### PEAR

-Starting from phpDocumentor v3 we decided to drop PEAR support due to declining use.

 How to use phpDocumentor?
 -------------------------